RosaCodes2021/Personal-Website-Template/README.md

 ### Installation Instructions

 #### 1. Download the project (either from Gumdrop or here from Github)
 The website should work completely.
-You can test it out if you want to.
+You can test it out if you want to by opening up index.html in any browser.
+#### 2. Clean up the assets folder
-#### 2. Clear the assets folder from all stock demo images, but keep one file: snow.jpg
+Clear the assets folder from all stock demo images, but keep one file: snow.jpg